wasmCloud/wasmcloud.com/docs/cli/stop.md

 `--context` Path to a context with values to use for CTL connection and authentication

-`--skip-wait` By default, the command will wait until the actor/provider has been started.
+`--skip-wait` By default, the command will wait until the component/provider has been started.
 If this flag is passed, the command will return immediately after acknowledgement from the host, without waiting for the provider to start.
-If this flag is omitted, the timeout will be adjusted to 30 seconds to account for provider download times and  5 seconds to account for actor download times.
+If this flag is omitted, the timeout will be adjusted to 30 seconds to account for provider download times and  5 seconds to account for component download times.